Fairy Type

 This guide is for the US version of Diamond/Pearl.

-Implementing the Fairy Type requires Arm9 expansion, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.
+Implementing the Fairy Type requires ARM9 Expansion, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.

 Please make a backup of your project before following this guide.